Lake Solitude – NH

 Distance: 4.8 miles

 Mt.
 Sunapee is primarily known for being a family-friendly ski mountain in Newbury, NH.
 It is also a place where visitors can see Republican senatorial candidates melt people’s faces with their guitar solos at the annual fall pig roast .
 But Mt.
-Sunapee is also home to a hidden gem of a hike that often gets overshadowed by more popular hikes like Monadnock, Kearsarge, or the big guys in the Whites.
+Sunapee is also home to a hidden gem of a hike that often gets overshadowed by more popular hikes like Monadnock, Kearsarge, or the big guys in the White Mountains.
 The views from the summit of Mt.
 Sunapee are impressive despite being only 2,726 ft, but the real draw of hiking Sunapee is Lake Solitude.
 We’ve hiked to Solitude countless times, and most of the time we forego hiking to the summit of the mountain since Solitude is a more rewarding terminus to the trail.

 The two most popular routes to Lake Solitude are the Newbury Trail and Andrew Brook Trail (see trail map).
 The round-trip distance of the hikes are 4.8 miles and 3.8 miles, respectively, and both could be described as moderate in terms of difficulty.
 The Newbury trail can be accessed from Lakeview Ave and Andrew Brook Trail can be accessed from Moutain Rd. (both off of Route 103).
 Although it’s about a half mile longer each way, we usually prefer the Newbury Trail since it offers views of Lake Sunapee along the way (see below).
 The pictures in this post are from a recent hike in mid-April.
 Although it was in the 60’s and sunny, there was still some lingering ice towards the end of the trail but nothing we couldn’t easily sidestep.